grafana/influxdb-flux-datasource/README.md

 3. Clone this plugin into Grafana's `data/plugins` directory.
 Install the deps: `yarn install`, build the JS bundle `yarn dev`.
 Then load Grafana in your browser and add Flux as a new datasource with the URL `http://localhost:8086`.

+Note: If you recently updated your clone, you will need to delete `yarn.lock` and run `yarn install` again.
+(There is an incompatibility with webpack, fsevents, and certain versions of node.)

 ## Releasing

 This plugin uses [release-it](https://github.com/webpro/release-it) to release to GitHub.